 Tag Archives | Spanish art

+Reposted blog.
 Spanish Baroque painter Antonio de Pereda (c.
 1611-1678) specialized in still lifes, creating the elaborate display above, surrounding an intricately designed chest.